 Studying in middle school is more complicated for all kids, with different teachers scheduling tests at different times.
 Plus, the material is harder.
 These tips can help you make the process less challenging for your child with dyslexia.

-1. Figure out how much time he needs to study.
+1. Figure out how much time your child needs to study.

 Kids with dyslexia often take more time to study than their peers.
 Ongoing issues with may slow your child down.
-If he has trouble with working memory or reading comprehension, he may need more practice and repetition to remember concepts and information.
+If your child has trouble with working memory or reading comprehension, your child may need more practice and repetition to remember concepts and information.

-Talk to your child about how much time he thinks he needs to prepare for the test.
+Talk to your child about how much time they think they need to prepare for the test.
 Then work together to create a realistic study schedule.
-If he needs breaks during studying sessions, factor them in.
-Pushing beyond his limits may only make him frustrated, less productive and more anxious about the test.
+If your child needs breaks during studying sessions, factor them in.
+Pushing beyond their limits may only make your child frustrated, less productive, and more anxious about the test.

 2. Bring in visual elements.